-A weekly exchange of book bags occurs throughout the entire school year for children enrolled in the 3-5 Book Bag Exchange.
-Book sharing and literacy activities done in the home is tracked. Ш The Book Bag Exchange includes a weekly 'read aloud'.
-"T ransition to School" Support Coordinators actively engage parents in transition activities that connect children to the preschool or kindergarten they will attend and prepare children and parents for successful transition at 3 and again at 5.
-Pa rent-Child Groups Monthly, Parent/child support and education groups led by trained early childhood staff are held in schools and community settings.
-Co ommunity Connections • agencies to promote awareness and build local resource connections to support the program and families.
+Ш exchange of book bags occurs throughout the entire school year for children enrolled in ook Bag Exchange.
+Book sharing and literacy activities done in the home is tracked.
+The Book Bag Exchange includes a weekly 'read aloud'.
+Transition to School" Support Coordinators actively engage parents in transition activities that connect children to the preschool or kindergarten they will attend and prepare children and parents for successful transition at 3 and again at 5. rent-Child Groups Monthly, Parent/child support and education groups led by trained early childhood staff are held in schools and community settings.
+Partnerships are established with community program, local schools and other community agencies to promote awareness and build local resource connections to support the program and families.
 Regular contacts are made to build and nurture these relationships.
-Sta aff Training and Support STC provides Early Steps sites with ongoing, high- quality professional development including: I-2 group trainings per year; regular coaching visits by an Early Childhood Program Specialist; monthly training calls and webcasts; regional trainings; and opportunities for pursuing early childhood degrees and certifications.
-Coordinators are expected to plan monthly site visits with the Early Childhood Specialist that include 1-2 home visits, a file review, recent training follow-up and a meeting with the Site Supervisor.
-Su pervisory Expectations for Partners Participate in orientation and training activities, site visits and program implementation support from Save the Children staff and its contractors, and in an ongoing program evaluation. , served.
+Sta STC provides Early Steps sites with ongoing, high- quality professional development including: I-2 group trainings per year; regular coaching visits by an Early Childhood Program Specialist; monthly training calls and webcasts; regional trainings; and opportunities for pursuing early childhood degrees and certifications.
+Coordinators are expected to plan monthly site visits with the Early Childhood Specialist that include I-2 home visits, a file review, recent training follow-up and a meeting with the Site Supervisor. pervisory Expectations for Partners Participate in orientation and training activities, site visits and program implementation support from Save the Children staff and its contractors, and in an ongoing program evaluation.
+Hire an Early Childhood Coordinator whose language reflects that of the population being served.
 Ex.
 An Early Childhood Coordinator who provides services to families who are monolingual Spanish, must be bilingual.
 Provide adequate space and supplies to the ECC.
 This must include: A computer with wireless internet access An accessible telephone and readily available telephone line Space for parent/child group meetings/events Adequate storage space Access to purchasing appropriate infant/toddler supplies and materials within district guidelines and budget codes